 At Stash we believe that investing with discipline and consistency, while managing volatility, is more effective than investing in a volatile security such as a cryptocurrency, even though the latter could yield a big profit in a short time.
 Putting money in investments with a defined and clear record of volatility can help you achieve your financial goals by gaining the benefits of financial markets and the power of compounding.

 Ready to invest responsibly?
-Stash Learn is giving you $5 so can try some of the diversified funds we offer including Conservative Mix, Blue Chips, among others.
+Stash Learn is giving you $5 so can try some of the diversified funds we offer including Conservative Mix, Blue Chips, among others by just subscribing here.
 You also get access to Stash Learn so you can learn the basics of investing along the way.

 2. Bitcoin Regulation is Unclear